Say Goodbye to Tweezing, Waxing, and Threading

 Electrolysis is a permanent hair removal solution that will remove unwanted hair and give your self-confidence a boost.

-At Memphis Plastic Surgery Group, the electrolysis procedure can change your life in a major way!
+At Plastic Surgery Group of Memphis, the electrolysis procedure can change your life in a major way!

 What is Electrolysis?

 Since its conception in 1875, electrolysis has been recognized as the only form of permanent hair removal and has changed countless lives.
 The procedure involves inserting a needle with an electric current into the hair follicle.